 Students receiving federal financial aid must meet GPA and completion ratio/pace Financial Aid Academic Progress (FAAP) standards.
 Students will earn credits for an S grade which will help with the pace requirement while not affecting GPA.
 A U is considered a failing grade and does not earn credit hours nor does it affect GPA.
 If you are following an academic plan to meet Financial Aid Academic Progress (FAAP) guidelines, it is important to earn credit in all the courses on your academic plan.
 Please see the Financial Aid Academic Progress Policy.

-The deadline to submit an S/U Grade Change Request for the Spring and Summer 2020 terms have passed.
-The deadline to submit for the Fall 2020 Semester is Jan.
-6, 2021.
+The deadline to submit an S/U Grade Change Request for all 2020 terms has passed.
+The deadline to submit for the Winter/Spring 2021 Semester is May 25, 2021.
+Please submit the form, schedule an appointment with an advisor, and monitor your TMCC student email closely.